Somm 3: Synopsis

 Narrated by Wine Folly's Madeline Puckette, SOMM 3 centers on two tastings reminiscent of the 1976 Judgment of Paris.
 The first tasting takes place at Verve in New York with Dustin Wilson, from the first two films, organizing the event.
 Participants include Laura Maniec, Pascaline Lepeltier, Sabato Sagaria, and Aldo Sohm.
-The blind tasting involves six Pinot Noir from around the world.
+The blind tasting involves six Pinot Noir wines from around the world.

 The film goes back and forth from the tasting in New York to a tasting in Paris featuring three notable individuals in the wine world: Fred Dame, Jancis Robinson, and Steven Spurrier.
 The three bring forward bottles from their careers and open them as they discuss wine and significant moments.

 Meanwhile, in New York, the wines are ranked prior to the reveal of the names and the top wines are then taken to the second tasting in Paris, ready to be judged a second time by Fred, Jancis and Steven.